Welcome

 • What is the relationship between individual preferences and collective rationality?

-• Does the collectivity make up each individual, or do individuals constitute the collectivity?
+• Does the collective entity make up each individual, or do individuals constitute the collectivie entity?

-• How did the answers to these questions give rise to the preferred models of ecoomic production, public governace, and international relations across time and space?
+• Moreover, how did the (provisional and often normative) answers to the above questions give rise to different models of ecoomic production, public governace, and international relations across time and space?